gwleclerc/mob.sh/deck.md

 # [`mob.sh`](https://mob.sh)

-Surcouche à git pour gérer la mise en commun du code
+An overlay on git to make code sharing easier

 </div>